betaveros/gridderface/README.md

 If you're solving a puzzle where you spend most or all of your time marking only cells (e.g. Sudoku, Nurikabe, crosswords), you can lock the cursor to only ever select cells with `:lock`.
 For intersections, it's `:ilock`.
 To unlock, `:unlock`.

 To make drawing continuous lines easier, you can use `HJKL`.
-They can also be set to erase or draw other things, by typing `w` followed by another character (see [WriteSet.scala](https://github.com/betaveros/gridderface/blob/master/src/main/scala/gridderface/WriteSet.scala)).
+They can also be set to erase or draw other things, by typing `w` followed by another character (see below or [WriteSet.scala](https://github.com/betaveros/gridderface/blob/master/src/main/scala/gridderface/WriteSet.scala)).

 To change the color of your marks, type `c` followed by a letter (see [PaintSet.scala](https://github.com/betaveros/gridderface/blob/master/src/main/scala/gridderface/PaintSet.scala)) or `%` followed by either a color name or a hex color in `#abcdef` format (with the hash!)
 For example, `cr` makes your color red, and `ck` makes it black.

 ## Create a Puzzle